Defending Your Life: Production

 Streep was announced for the cast in November 1989.
 Brooks explained, "I'm friends with Carrie Fisher and they worked together in Postcards From The Edge and we had dinner.
 Meryl joked and said, 'Is there a part for me?'
 I said, 'Yeah, right.'
 I would never have thought of her because I thought she was so unapproachable.
 But she's remarkably approachable.
 She's so average it's ridiculous.
 And so funny!"
 Brooks rewrote the part for Streep.
 "Comedy is rhythms.
 Writing is rhythms," he explained.
 "If you're writing and you have a specific person in mind, the imitative part of you copies that person a little bit and you get closer to that person's rhythms than your own."

 Filming began on February 12, 1990.
 A January 1990 news release described the plot as "a fantasy about overcoming fears" where Streep and Brooks play people who are separately on trial, but further details about the plot were not released publicly.
 In January 1991, more details about the plot were released, describing it as involving "a neurotic advertising executive who dies in a car accident and then must defend his earthly actions before a kind of reincarnation review board".

 Some scenes were shot at Mile Square Park in Fountain Valley, Irvine, and Anaheim, California.
-A scene where comedian Roger Behr plays "the worst commedian in the history of civilization" was filmed at The Comedy Store in West Hollywood.
-The film hired 1,000 extras at a cost of $200,000.
+A scene where comedian Roger Behr plays "the worst comedian in the history of civilization" was filmed at The Comedy Store in West Hollywood.
+During production, around 1,000 extras were hired by WB at a cost of $200,000.

 The film was released on March 22, 1991.